layilin/SP23-33852/_texts/full-text.md

 - Of which the graceful wood-nymphs erst compos'd
 - The greenest garlands to adorn their brows,

 > VER.
-205. *Tho' seasons*\] Without a rainy season, the Sugar-cane could not be cultivated to any advantage: For what Pliny the Elder writes of another plant may be applied to this, *Gaudet irriguis, et toto anno bibere amat*.
+205. *Tho' seasons*\] Without a rainy season, the Sugar-cane could not be cultivated to any advantage: For what Pliny the Elder writes of another plant may be applied to this, *Gaudet irriguis, et toto anno bibere amat*.[^f65n7]

 > VER.
 205. *this pestilence*\] It must, however, be confessed, that the blast is less frequent in lands naturally rich, or such as are made so by well-rotted manure.